High Strength Dewatering Tubes

 - Effectively Filters out Silt, Sediment, and Waste

 - Rated to Handle Various Chemicals and Contaminated Water

 Standard Erosion Control Applications

 - Aquaculture Facilities

 - Breakwater for Hotels and Beach Side Homes

-Having a smaller dewatering job?
-In addition to the large tubes, we also offer several small Dewatering Bags to help filter out sediment and materials.
-These bags typically include sizes of 6x6, 10x15, 20x15 and more.
+Have a smaller dewatering job?
+In addition to the large sludge tubes, we also offer several small Dewatering Bags to help filter out sediment and materials.
+These bags typically include sizes between 6' x 6' and 15' x 20'.

-In order to determine the right option for your location, we typically urge customer to take several factors into consideration including the following:
+In order to determine the right option for your location, consider several factors:

-- Areas available for placement of the tubes
+- Areas available for placement of the dewatering tubes

 - Clear understanding of where the filtered water will flow